Rally de Portugal: History

 In the 1980s, the rally had a special stage at the Autódromo do Estoril.

 Federico Villagra at the 2009 event.

 The last WRC edition of the Portugal rally for five years was run under heavy rain in 2001.
 It was won by Tommi Mäkinen in a Mitsubishi Lancer Evolution.
 In 2002, it was replaced in favour of Germany's Rallye Deutschland.
 In 2005, the organisers of the Rally of Portugal announced their intentions to rejoin the WRC, this time switching locations to an area around the Algarve.
 This means the character of the rally has changed.
 It is now fully driven on gravel.
 This is frowned upon by the Portuguese fans, who consider the Algarve stages less exciting, which is also reflected in lower attendance numbers.
 In 2006, it ran as an official WRC candidate event for the 2007 WRC calendar and was formally incorporated into the 2007 calendar on 5 July 2006.
 The 2007 Rally Portugal was the fifth round of the season and was won by Citroën Total's Sébastien Loeb.

 After a year in the Intercontinental Rally Challenge schedule, the Rally Portugal returned to the WRC calendar for the 2009 season.
 The competition in the 2009 Rally Portugal was set in the surroundings of Faro, capital of the Algarve region, on twisty hill sections, with fast blind corners and narrow sections.
 The first stage in the Estádio Algarve (Algarve Stadium) was won by Henning Solberg, but when the rally really began, Jari-Matti Latvala took the lead.
 However, he soon suffered a big crash, rolling his Ford Focus WRC 17 times down a steep mountain.
 The rally was eventually won by Loeb.

 The 2020 edition of the rally was cancelled due to the COVID-19 pandemic.

+Editions

-Results 1967–2001
+1967–2001

 Walter Röhrl at the 1984 rally with an Audi Quattro A2.